In economics, a price floor is a government-imposed limit on how low a price can be charged for a product, service, or commodity.

 To control the consumption of certain goods deemed to have negative externalities, such as alcohol and tobacco, governments may implement price floors.

-By setting a minimum price, typically through excise taxes, the demand is reduced due to the higher cost of these products.
+By setting a minimum price, typically through excise taxes, the demand for these products is reduced due to their higher cost.
 These price controls are aimed at reducing health issues and associated societal costs.

 Market Effects of Price Floors